Traslox/TCS/README.md

-# About
-Why should you use TCS?
+# Why should you use TCS?

 TCS does not have microphone permission when you are didn't speaking.